microsoft/workshop-library/full/intro-regression-R-tidymodels/README.md

 Congratulations on finishing this regression challenge 🏅!

-There are other workshops coming soon around using R for Data Science.
+There are other workshops around using R for Data Science.
 In this workshop, we learnt how regression can be used to create a machine learning model that predicts numeric values.
-The next set of workshops show you how to create classification models and create clustering models.
+The next set of workshops show you how to [create classification models](../intro-classification-R-tidymodels) and create clustering models (coming soon!).
 Be sure to check them out!

 ## Practice